 We run targeted talent searches, for example the Trans-Comedy Award, which led to Boy Meets Girl on BBC Two, Future Talent for a pilot web-series based in the West Midlands, the Class-Dismissed sketch-writing initiative with CBBC and Craic Off with BBC Northern Ireland Comedy.
 We target under-represented voices through schemes focusing on minority communities or specific parts of the UK (for example the Wales Drama Award and the Tony Doyle Award).

 As BBC Writersroom we meet writers offering career and script advice, and passing on their work where appropriate.
 We run targeted Writers' Groups (eg Northern Writers Group, London Voices) and support talent initiatives, for example Talawa Firsts.

 In partnership with BBC Studios production, BBC production departments and independent production companies we run:

-TV Drama Writers' Programme - developing nine writers towards their first original script commission with a placement at BBC Studios or an independent production company.
+TV Drama Writers' Programme - developing writers towards their first original script commission with a placement at BBC Studios or an independent production company.

 Short Form Production - for example advising on writers for the Original Drama Shorts for BBC iPlayer, working with BBC Taster and BBC Three on The Break - monologues by new BAME writers, and developing the winning web-series from our Future Talent scheme.

 We support other BBC department's talent initiatives, for example Room to Write/Fast and Funny from BBC Scotland Comedy.

 Addressing specific Production needs

-We run the Continuing Drama Series writers' shadow schemes for EastEnders, Holby City, Casualty, Doctors and River City.
+We run the Continuing Drama Series writers' schemes for EastEnders, Holby City, Casualty, Doctors and River City.